nikolainobadi/NnGoogleAdsKit/README.md

 # NnGoogleAdsKit

 `NnGoogleAdsKit` is a streamlined Swift package designed to integrate Google Mobile Ads into iOS applications with minimal setup.
-It enables developers to display app open ads in SwiftUI views effortlessly.
+It enables developers to display app open ads in SwiftUI views effortlessly, with customizable thresholds and event handling.

 ## Features

 - Simplified setup for displaying app open ads within SwiftUI views.
-- Customizable login threshold to control when ads start appearing.
+- **Customizable Login Threshold**: Control when ads start appearing by specifying a minimum login count.
-- Optional delegate for handling ad events (e.g., impressions, clicks, dismissals).
+- **Delegate Support**: Optional `AdDelegate` for handling ad events like impressions, clicks, dismissals, and errors.

 ## Installation
+Add `NnGoogleAdsKit` to your dependencies:
 ```swift
 dependencies: [
     .package(url: "https://github.com/nikolainobadi/NnGoogleAdsKit.git", from: "0.5.0")